binary-manu/arch-ansible/docs/index.md

 After installation is complete, you can delete the key pair generated above, from both the controller and the target.

-## Continuous integration

-### Overview

-Since this playbook supports different hypervisors and partitioning flows, it has come to a point where manual tests on my machine are no longer feasible, as there are too many conbinations to check.

-For this reason, there is now a dedicated CI pipeline that tests that installation completes successfully in the most important scenarios.
-While it can't cover every possible configuration entry, it checks all the available partitioning flows, Vagrant and Packer.
-It should give reasonable confidence that stuff still works in face of upstream updates.

-The CI is provided by GitHub Actions, but since it needs to create VMs, it doesn't cope well with SaaS runners which run inside VMs and/or containers.
-Thus, a self-hosted runner is the best choice for the moment.

-To simplify the setup, a container image definition is provided under the `ci` folder.
-It will create a Debian-based image shipping VirtualBox, QEmu, libvirt, packer and Vagrant, plus obviously the GitHub agent.
-It can be run with `podman` (Docker is untested) in rootless mode.
-Once started, it allows running test Arch installations with minimal configuration of the runner host.

-However, the container cannot be totally independent from the host, as it depends on its ability to run VirtualBox, QEmu and libvirt with appropriate networking.
-Therefore:

-* hardware-assisted virtualization must be enabled (VT-x or SVM depending on the CPU maker);
-* KVM support must be enabled, and `/dev/kvm` must be accessible by the user the container runs as;
-* VirtualBox drivers must be installed, and `/dev/vbox*` nodes must be accessible by the user the container runs as.
-Note that only the drivers are needed, as VirtualBox ships inside the container;
-* the system must allow the creation of `tun`/`tap` devices;
-* *VirtualBox host drivers MUST be built without hardening*: when hardened, they prevent any non-root user from accessing `/dev/vboxdrv`, no matter the file mode.
-But since an unprivileged user is used to run the container, that user must be able to access it.
-Therefore the drivers must be rebuilt without hardening and then appropriate mode/ACLs/... must be used to allow authorized users.

-A script `ci/start.sh` can be used to start the CI container with approproate options (bindings, device nodes, capabilities).
-It will start as root in order to perform initial setup (bridges, `dbus`, libvirt and other stuff) then will drop privileges and impersonate the calling user to start the agent.
-Note that `root` here still means `root` inside a user namespace, as the container is meant to run rootless.

-GitHub agent configuration with valid tokens must be provided besides `start.sh` in a `config` folder.
-The files produced by running the agent configuration must be placed there and are copied into the container at
-boot:

-    config
-    ├── .credentials
-    ├── .credentials_rsaparams
-    ├── .env
-    ├── .path
-    └── .runner

-Note that they are all hidden.

-### Host ↔ Container UID mapping

-The following map associates external UIDs to internal UIDs and tells which user accesses which device node on the host. `$USER` is the host user that started the container:

-    Host                           Container      Accesses
-    $USER                          root           /dev/vboxdrv
-    $USER SubUID base + 1000 - 1   ci             /dev/kvm

-For VirtualBox, internal `root` is used to open `/dev/vbox*`, so that externally it looks like `$USER` is doing that.
-This happens because VirtualBox executables are suid root so they always try to open device nodes as root.
-As soon as those files are open, VirtualBox drops privileges and runs the VM as the unprivileged `ci` user.

-For qemu, emulators are always started as `ci`, so this user must be able to access /dev/kvm.
-VMs then run as `ci`, just like the GH agent.

-On the host, appropriate permissions (usually with ACLs) must exists to allow file access: `user:$USER:rw` for `/dev/vbox*` and `user:$USER SubUID base + 1000 - 1:rw`.
-The latter derives from the fact that `ci` is always 1000 inside the container and unless overridden, it is mapped to the 1000th subuid for `$USER`.

 ## Installing multiple DEs/WMs side by side